Nutrition

 Walnuts are also excellent sources of polyunsaturated fatty acids that are highly beneficial to the function and health of the brain.

-Walnuts also contain vitamin E, folic acid, melatonin, polyphenols, flavonoids and a number of other brain-healthy components.
+Walnuts also contain vitamin E, folic acid, melatonin, polyphenols, flavonoids, and several other brain-healthy components.

 The good news is that the brain-healthy rewards of eating walnuts come from only eating a handful a day.
 Research suggests eating just 6 or 7 will give you tremendous brain as well as cardiovascular benefits.
 Eating more won’t necessarily be any better for you.